mayhemheroes/nickel/rfcs/004-typechecking.md

 1. Identify the main shortcomings of the current implementation of typechecking, in particular with respect to the interaction between typed and untyped code.
-2. Write a proper formalization of a type system and companion type inference algorithm which overcomes those limitations as much as possible.
-If this proves too hard, even just a proper definition and formalization of the current type system would already be a positive outcome.
+2. Write a proper formalization of a type system and companion type inference algorithm which overcome those limitations as much as possible.
+If this proves too hard, a proper definition and formalization of the current type system would already be a positive outcome.

-The motivation for the first step is self-explanatory: a more expressive type system directly translate to users being able to write more programs (or clearer versions of the same program, without superfluous annotations).
+The motivation for the first step is self-explanatory: a more expressive type system directly translates to users being able to write more programs (or clearer versions of the same program, without superfluous annotations).

 The second step is motivated by improving the experience of extending the type